pebblecode/pebble-handbook/hiring-great-talent/process/initial-contact.md

 In just 5 years we have built a business turning over more than £2m and set to grow.

-This is an incredibly exciting time to join a growth business like pebble {code} and make a real difference.
+It's an exciting time to join a growth business like pebble {code} and make a real difference.

 ## So why pebble code?
 We’re small, and that’s a good thing.
 You’ll never feel like a tiny cog in a huge machine.
+We have a very flat management structure and focused heavily on continual improvement - and as such crave feedback - do not be shy!

-We don’t have strict work practices here; no outmoded coding standards and draconian time management.
+We don’t have strict work practices here; no outmoded coding standards and draconian time management and we're a results only working environment.

 At pebble code, you are guaranteed to be a key part of our team from day one.